 2. Saving Private Ryan (1998)

-A movie inspired from the invasion of Normandy in World War II.
+A movie inspired by the invasion of Normandy in World War II.
 A battalion of soldiers set out to search for their fallen comrade, Private Ryan, who has lost his three brothers in the war.
-With enemies on their back and their desperation to save Ryan, each soldier goes through a state of Nirvana where they meet their own self.
+With enemies on their back and their desperation to save Ryan, each soldier goes through a state of Nirvana where they meet their self.
 Each one of them discovers their strength to overcome fears of uncertain future.

 3. Patch Adams (1998)

 A hunter named Peter Adams suffers from manic depression at a mental hospital.
-After a long struggle, he decides he wants to open his own medical clinic.
+After a long struggle, he decides he wants to open his medical clinic.
 He gets admission into Virginia Medical University but doesn’t agree with the patient care methods.
-Along with a wealthy friend who is ready to invest in his practice, he opens his own clinic for those who do not have medical insurance.
+Along with a wealthy friend who is ready to invest in his practice, he opens his clinic for those who do not have medical insurance.
 But a tragic accident makes him realize that the path is not easy.

 4. October Sky (1999)

 A simple coal miner from West Virginia, John Hickam wants his sons to follow his footsteps, but unexpectedly both turn out to be pretty smart.
-Jim enrolls into a football scholarship and Homer becomes interested in rocket science after seeing Sputnik 1.
+Jim enrolls into a football scholarship, and Homer becomes interested in rocket science after seeing Sputnik 1.
 John disapproves of Homer;s hobby, but Homer starts building rockets with the help of his friends and a Teach Laura Dern, who can provide him with a better life.

 5. A Beautiful Mind (2001)

 Remember Nash equilibrium from Graduate level Mathematics?
 Many of us might have forgotten it.
 A beautiful Mind is the real life story of John Forbes Nash Jr mixed with the biography written by the same name by Sylvia Nasar.
 From heights of success to dungeons of failure, John faced it all in his life.
 He made an amazing discovery pretty early in his life and was about to be internationally recognized.
-But suddenly he gets on a path which takes him to a self-discovery journey, which is painful and scary.
+But suddenly he gets on a path which takes him on a self-discovery journey, which is painful and scary.

 6. Catch Me If You Can (2002)

 As kids, we wanted to be a lot of things.
-Surgeon, Pilot, writer, astronaut, Policeman etc. There was one guy in history who was many of these things, even before his 18th Birthday!
-Frank Abagnale was a master forger and deception was in his blood.
+Surgeon, Pilot, writer, astronaut, Policeman, etc. There was one guy in history who was many of these things, even before his 18th Birthday!
+Frank Abagnale was a master forger, and deception was in his blood.
 He became the most successful bank robber in the history of U.S. Enters FBI Agent Carl Hanratty, who makes the capture of Frank his life mission.
 But the only problem is, Frank is always one step ahead of Carl.